THE CITRUS INDUSTRY, Volume 1 History, Botany and Breeding.

 Indispensible.
 Second Edition much updated, but some interesting material removed.This is my Citrus 'bible'.
 I have the two editions of "The Citrus Industry, Volume1" published in 1943 and 1976, as well as volumes 2 and 4.
-For hints on how to obtain these out-of-print books visit my citrus links page.
+Often available from online used book sellers.

 Australian Bushfoods Magazine.